 Miranda Red Cloud

-In addition to carrying on the Red Cloud family quill work tradition, Miranda is employed at Red Cloud School, is studying business entrepreneurship at Oglala Lakota College, and is a proud Mom to two daughters.
+In addition to carrying on the Red Cloud family quill work tradition, Miranda is employed full time, studies business entrepreneurship at Oglala Lakota College, and is a proud Mom to two daughters.

 Theresa Red Feather and Howard Blue Bird